mmitch/cobol-anagram-kata/README.md

 Run `make` to build and run the tests.
 Of course they currently fail, and it is your job to fix them :-)

+If you have `inotify-wait` from the _inotify-tools_, you can run `make autotest` and the tests will automatically re-run every time you change any file.